-Every node on the internet must have a unique IPv4 node address, they are assigned directly or indirectly by IANA.
-However, some addresses were reserved for arbitrary and experimental local use, they are known as private addresses.
+Every IPv4 node on the internet must have a unique IPv4 node address, they are assigned directly or indirectly by IANA.
+Yet, some addresses are reserved for arbitrary and experimental local use, they are known as private addresses.

-Private addresses are not recognized over the internet, so a node using a private IPv4 address cannot communicate directly using the internet.
-Yet, later we will see, Network Address Translation (NAT) can be used to hide private addresses and allow these nodes to communicate with the internet.
+Private addresses are not recognized over the internet, so a node using a private IPv4 address can't communicate directly using the internet.
+However, later we will see Network Address Translation (NAT) can be used to hide private addresses and allow these nodes to indirectly communicate with the internet.